-- [135] The Complainant argued that in Placid, the property in question, referred to as "Foyer Grandin", was a retirement home for retired, infirm, or disabled Priests, Brothers and Associates of the Oblates.
-The Applicant submitted that Foyer Grandin exists so that divine service may be carried out by the Oblates, which was accepted by the Board in coming to the determination Foyer Grandin was exempt. - [136] In relation to the term "divine service" the Board concluded a definition analogous to any service to the divine was what was intended by legislators. - [137] The Board also considered Carmelite and stated that "the religious goals of the order [of the Carmelite Nuns] was fostered by the property".
-In considering Carmelite the Board stated that "divine service is something more than merely the ceremony or celebratory occasion but encompasses a wider range of uses connected with a devotion and service to the divine".
+- [122] The Complainant argued that in Placid, the property in question, referred to as "Foyer Grandin", was a retirement home for retired, infirm, or disabled Priests, Brothers and Associates of the Oblates.
+The Applicant submitted that Foyer Grandin exists so that divine service may be carried out by the Oblates, which was accepted by the Board in coming to the determination Foyer Grandin was exempt. - [123] In relation to the term "divine service" the Board concluded a definition analogous to any service to the divine was what was intended by legislators. - [124] The Board also considered Carmelite and stated that "the religious goals of the order [of the Carmelite Nuns] was fostered by the property".
+In considering Carmelite the Board stated that

-- [138] While the Board acknowledged the factual differences with Carmelite, the Board still concluded that Foyer Grandin "serves to facilitate" divine service and foster and enable the overall goal in a similar fashion. - [139] This is also restated by the Board when they note, "Foyer Grandin exists to facilitate the divine service of the Oblates, and under any measure, can be seen as chiefly used for divine service". - [140] The Respondent argued that the Placid decision is regarding a retirement home for priests, brothers, and associates of the Missionary Oblates of Mary Immaculate, not a post-secondary institute, and does not directly apply. - [141] For exemption this property requires, in part, an annual COPTER exemption application.
-COPTER does not apply for exemption of the subject property. - [142] The application of 362(1)(k) mostly relates to exemption of a portion of the building that held by a religious body as a retirement home. - [143] The Board distinguished the Placid decision because its chief use is divine service with no evidence presented that the chief use is divine service, public worship, or religious education on the subject property.
+- "divine service is something more than merely the ceremony or celebratory occasion but encompasses a wider range of uses connected with a devotion and service to the divine". - [125] While the Board acknowledged the factual differences with Carmelite, the Board still concluded that Foyer Grandin "serves to facilitate" divine service and foster and enable the overall goal in a similar fashion. - [126] This is also restated by the Board when they note, "Foyer Grandin exists to facilitate the divine service of the Oblates, and under any measure, can be seen as chiefly used for divine service". - [127] The Respondent argued that the Placid decision is regarding a retirement home for priests, brothers, and associates of the Missionary Oblates of Mary Immaculate, not a post-secondary institute, and does not directly apply. - [128] For exemption this property requires, in part, an annual COPTER exemption application.
+COPTER does not apply for exemption of the subject property. - [129] The application of 362(1)(k) mostly relates to exemption of a portion of the building that held by a religious body as a retirement home. - [130] The Board distinguished the Placid decision because its chief use is divine service and not religious education.
+However, the Board notes that the chief use of the property was like a student dormitory wherein there are common social gathering areas, dining areas and sleeping areas.